fnproject/tutorials/java/UsingJavaRuntimeContext/README.md

   appKey2: appValue2
 ```

-Create an `app.yaml` file for your two functions.
+Create an `app.yaml` file in the parent directory of your two functions.
 You can copy the values from the above `app.yaml` file.

 **Deploy** and **invoke** your function locally from the parent directory of your functions.
 Notice the deploy syntax is a little different when using an `app.yaml` file.